 Academic and Pastoral Support

-The academic mentor will oversee your academic performance to ensure you are exceeding your potential, providing essential support to achieve the best possible results and leave the course with a bursting portfolio to take to employers – your currency when applying to jobs.
+Our team of dedicated tutors will oversee your academic performance to ensure you are exceeding your potential, providing essential support to achieve the best possible results and leave the course with a bursting portfolio to take to employers – your currency when applying to jobs.

 Some of our female tutors were recognised by the NCTJ in 2020 for their outstanding commitment to delivering journalism training.

 Mental health resources